.xxx: Manwin suits

 On 16 November 2011, Manwin International, a pornography company that operates a large number of popular adult websites including YouPorn, filed a request for a second ICANN Independent Review Proceeding.
-In the request, Manwin asks that the .xxx delegation be voided, or, if not, put up to competition on renewal.
+In the request, Manwin asked that the .xxx delegation be voided, or, if not, put up to competition on renewal.

-On the same day Manwin, together with adult film studio Digital Playground, filed a suit in the Central District of California against ICM alleging antitrust and competition violations.
+On the same day, Manwin, together with adult film studio Digital Playground, filed a suit in the Central District of California against ICM alleging antitrust and competition violations.
 Among the claims in the suit are that ICANN provided "no competitive process for the award of the .XXX registry contract" and that ICM CEO Stuart Lawley "has announced that he expects to be able (and intends) to prevent the establishment of any other (potentially competing) adult-content TLDs, including through a contractual promise by ICANN not to approve such TLDs".

 On 14 August 2012, Judge Philip S. Gutierrez granted in part and denied in part ICANN's motion to dismiss Manwin's claims and allowed the case against ICANN to move forward.
 On 10 May 2013, the case was voluntarily dismissed by the parties, likely due to private settlement.

-Free Speech Coalition
+Acquisition of ICM Registry

-The Free Speech Coalition opposed the domain, arguing it would "harm the adult entertainment business" by inviting censorship and blocking, while raising money for ICM without considering the "best interests of the industry".
+ICM Registry was acquired by Minds + Machines Group Limited, another domain name registry company, in 2018.
+Minds + Machines Group Limited is listed on the London Stock Exchange.